benkiefer/ember-cli-gradle-plugin/README.md

 A plugin for building Ember CLI projects with gradle.

-The plugin expects that you have a global install of npm, bower, and ember cli, which you would need if you were going to run a CLI project.
+The plugin expects that you have a global install of npm, and that bower and ember-cli are installed as NPM dependencies of your project.

 Note: This plugin uses the Distribution plugin under the hood to create its zip artifact, so it will inherit tasks from that plugin.